vtex/react-hook-form-jsonschema/README.md

 - [ ] Implement `default` values.
 - [ ] Implement `const` keyword.
 - [ ] Warn user that there is an error in the schema if any of the keywords fails to validate against the expected type and format.
-- [ ] Change paths to JSON Scchema pointers so it does not create and overhead and confusion between the two.
+- [ ] Change paths (usage of $) to JSON Scchema pointers (usage of #) so it does not create and overhead and confusion between the two.

 ## Useful resources